WebberZone/knowledgebase/readme.txt

 == Upgrade Notice ==

-= 1.3.0 =
+= 1.4.0 =
-* New features and bug fixes.
-Upgrade highly recommended.
-Please verify settings and flush permalinks on upgrade.
+* New options to disable the KB feeds and include articles in the main feed.
+CSS fixes.
 Check the Changelog for more details